 So most of the time, we actually don't see the rats, we just hear them.
 They are above us running around in the attic, and they are in the walls, scratching and making that horrible squeal that only rats can make.
 It doesn't help that they are nocturnal.
 If you ever have have the displeasure of waking up in the middle of the night for whatever reason, the herd of rats running across the attic floor makes it very hard to get back to sleep.

 We chased the sucker around the kitchen for a while, under the fridge, behind the cupboard, and then we finally had it cornered behind the oven.
 Finally.
 But for some reason, we could not find it.
 As ajoke, I told Tim to open the oven door, and he did.
 The rat was sitting in the oven.
 What a sight.
-I didn't know whether to laugh, cry, or vomit.
+I didn't know whether to laugh or cry.
 Needless to say, the oven has been out of commission since.
-I remember thinking to myslef later that night, "how did that rat get on the third shelf of the cupboard?"
-To quote beloved anchorman Ron Burgundy; "I'm not even mad, that's AMAZING."
+I'll probably never understand how that rat got on the third shelf of the cupboard.

 Good thing for Tim and I, there is a product sold at the Malava Agro-Vet called STORM.
 In my opinion, it is man's greatest achievement.
 I hold it in such a regard that I feel every letter in the product's name should be capitalized.
 STORM is a little blue ball of rat poison that makes rats thirsty when they eat it, so they leave the house to go find water.
 Unfortunately, some don't make it to far (the pics that I put up are the ones that I felt wouldn't make people sick.
 Remember people, this is a family-oriented blog).